+Number of Casio Group employees

-^{} This includes only regular employees
+This includes only regular employees

 Initiatives in hiring

 The Casio Group Code of Conduct states that "we will respect all fundamental human rights, and will not engage in any form of discrimination."
 Casio provides equal employment opportunities to anyone with the desire to work.

 Casio also endorses the Japan Business Federation's charter of hiring ethics.
 The company strives to avoid early hiring of undergraduate university students to minimize any impact on their studies.
 It also conducts voluntary explanation meetings at universities around the country and holds hiring events at different times during the day and week, splitting up selection periods into four or five different times.
 In this way, Casio is striving to provide hiring opportunities to as many students as possible.

 Human resources data

-Number of employees in Japan

-(As of end of March 2014)
+Number of employees in Japan (As of end of March 2015)

 Casio Computer Co., Ltd. Group companies in Japan Total

-Male 2,344 1,337 3,681(85%)

-Female 384 270 654(15%)

-Total 2,728 1,607 4,335
+Male 2,289 1,274 3,563(85%)

+Female 388 258 646(15%)

+Total 2,677 1,532 4,209

 Number of employees hired in FY 2013 in Japan

-(April 1, 2014)

 Casio Computer Co., Ltd. Group companies in Japan Total

-Male 35 3 38(67%)
+Male 34 4 38(75%)

-Female 19 0 19(33%)
+Female 13 0 13(25%)

-Total 54 3 57
+Total 47 4 51

 Average years of service in Japan

-(As of end of March 2014)

-The same of the sa

 Casio Computer Co., Ltd. Group companies in Japan Total

-Male 20.5 17.1 19.2
+Male 20.5 17.5 19.4

-Female 14.2 18.0 15.7
+Female 14.2 18.3 15.8

-Total 19.6 17.3 18.7
+Total 19.6 17.6 18.9

 Average employee age in Japan

+(As of end of March 2015)

-(As of end of March 2014)
+(As of end of March 2015)

 Casio Computer Co., Ltd. Group companies in Japan Total

-Male 46.7 46.9 46.7

-Female 39.6 43.0 41.0

-Total 45.7 46.3 45.9
+Male 47.1 47.3 47.2

+Female 40.0 43.7 41.5

+Total 46.0 46.6 46.2

+83

+(April 1, 2015)

 Creating Supportive Workplaces

 Casio regards it as crucial to create workplaces where employees can work enthusiastically with job satisfaction and in a state of physical and mental health.
 It has prepared a number of support programs and strives to foster a corporate culture that accepts diverse working styles.
 Recognizing its initiatives to date, in 2009 the Japanese Ministry of Health, Labour and Welfare granted Casio the Kurumin mark for helping to foster the next generation.
 This certification recognizes Casio as a company that actively supports employees' efforts to balance work and family life.